Adani Group CFO recalls first two days of 88 Hindenburg allegations, says this

-Adani Group CFO Jugeshinder Singh, who was among speakers on Day 2 of Kotak Chasing Growth - 2023 Conference, said his group prepared the response to Hindenburg Research allegations and provided it to the market regulator Sebi within two days.
+Adani Group CFO Jugeshinder Singh, who was among speakers on Day 2 of Kotak Chasing Growth - 2023 Conference, said his group prepared the response on 88 Hindenburg Research allegations within two days.

+Hindenburg's scathing report came on January 24.
 Singh said the first day was utilised to ensure that the claims are tested.
 Singh said the group's infrastructure portfolio was fully ring-fenced and rating agencies re-affirmed the same within 24 hours.

 On the Day 2, audit committees that Singh said were 100 per cent independent went through board meetings and completed all audits.
 He asserted that nobody will find anything untoward in the nine companies that he looks after.

+Singh said the response was sent to the market regulator Sebi in two days.
 The key takeaways from Singh's speech were later published by Kotak Institutional Equities in a note on January 21.

 Singh, as per Kotak Institutional Equities, said that the good thing about the 88 questions raised by Hindenburg was that, 65 were related to the listed companies, 6 related to media reports and rest were on family offices.
 He stated that none of the 65 questions were not something they didn’t disclose previously.